 School officials shall keep accurate records of attendance, including accurate attendance records in each class.
 Attendance records will be used to enforce the Compulsory Attendance Law of North Carolina.
 To be considered "in attendance," a student must be present in school for at least one-half of the school day (one-half of the class period for attendance in secondary schools).
-Students who are on an approved homebound placement based on medical recommendations will be considered in attendance.
+Students who are placed in a hospital or homebound setting will be considered present while attending homebound sessions.
+Absences, including cancellations and "no show" sessions, will be reported to the appropriate school personnel for attendance purposes.
+The Compulsory Attendance Law of North Carolina also applies to students receiving homebound services.